Jaydee94/kubeseal-webgui/README.md

 # Contribute

+## Working on the API

+Requirements:

-Make sure you have `Python 3.8` and the Python module `venv` installed.
+* Make sure you have Python 3.8 installed.

 Setup: